Help us build the LGW's first Early Learning Center in the U.S.

 New Center Capital Campaign

 The Legion of Good Will is opening its first Educational and Social Services Center in the United States.
 This new property will house an Early Learning Center, an After School Program, and a Community Center.
 Through our new facilities, we will impact approximately 1,300 low-income families in Newark, New Jersey each year.
 The existing building requires an additional renovation investment of $ 375,000, for improvements and completion of the project.
 Your support is vital and urgent to reduce poverty and violence in our community.
-Donate now and help us achieve our goal to open by fall 2017.
+Donate now and help us achieve our goal to open by 2018.

 I believe in a world where food security is a Human Right